← Transmissions

 Sustainability, ethics & EU regulatory framework

 Regulatory pressure remains high despite some adjustments (CSRD, CSDDD, DMA, DSA).
-For e-commerce brands, the 2026 challenge is twofold: measure and publish (depending on scope) and operationalize (traceability, claims, consumer information, packaging).
+For e-commerce brands, the 2026 challenge is twofold: measure and publish (according to scope) and operationalize (traceability, claims, consumer information, packaging).

 • CSRD: if you are within scope, first publications in 2026 for fiscal year 2025; anticipate relevant ESRS (emissions, circularity, workforce, value chain).

-• CSDDD: human rights/environment due diligence in the value chain; equip supplier traceability.
+• CSDDD: human rights/environmental due diligence in the value chain; equip supplier traceability.

-• France - AGEC law: displays & consumer info (traceability, repairability/recyclability by category), plastic reduction, and eco-design.
+• France — AGEC law: displays & consumer info (traceability, reparability/recyclability according to categories), plastic reduction and eco-design.

-CRO key: transparency (materials, repairability, low-carbon logistics) is not just a duty: it's a conversion lever (proofs, badges, guarantees, useful content).
+CRO Key: transparency (materials, reparability, low-carbon logistics) is not just a duty: it's a conversion lever (proofs, badges, guarantees, useful content).

 Web performance, SEO & conversions